jpoffline/cushon/README.md

 The `fund`, `customer`, and `deposit` model instances are stored in a SQL database (rather than NoSQL) - the models lend themselves naturally to being tabular.
 Will also allow for simple update and cross-model queries.

 The overall architecture separates out implementation from usage where practical in such a simple example application.
 This allows for dependency injection, which significantly improves testability and enhances maintanance/extensibility.

-### Business requirement

-> A `customer` can make a `deposit` with an `amount` into a `fund`.
-The fund and customer must exist in the system in order for the deposit to be allowed.

-This has been "coded" as a business requirement in two ways:

-- via explicit `go`-code business logic: first check that the `fundId` exists in the db, then that the `customerId` exists, and then persist.
-This approach allows for a) testing and b) explicit error messaging as to "why" the deposit may have failed

-- via foreign key requirements on the database schema (`edges` in `ent`).
-This approach "shouldnt be needed" but would be useful if another consumer were to attempt to write to the db.
-This could be used alone, but would have the drawback of having fairly cryptic error messages should a deposit write fail.

 ## Usage